 Every song that’s ever been on a Taylor Swift album has been written by her.
 She works with both trusted and new writing partners on some, while others are solo efforts.
 She also works closely with producers to make the songs the best they can be.

-Check out all of Taylor Swift’s albums, including release dates, tracklists, singles, and the inspiration behind the music.
+Read more below about all Taylor Swift albums, including their release dates, tracklists, singles, and the inspiration behind the music.

 Taylor Swift album list table of contents, in order of release: